component/reactive/Readme.md

 ## API

-The `reactive` function returns an object that can be used to bind DOM elements, models and views together.
+`reactive` returns a function that can be used to bind DOM elements, models and views together.

 ```js
 var reactive = require('reactive');
 var bind = reactive();
 bind(el, model);
 ```

-This is often

 ### bind(element, object, [view])